sriramcse93/Anakage_Ticket_Raise_Demo/data/nlu.md

 ## intent: create_ticket_for_outlook_recovery
 - create ticket for outlook recovery
+- need to create ticket for outlook recovery
 - outlook recovery problem not resolved.
 - deleted mail from outlook recovery solution not resolved.
 - mail recovery solution not satisfied so need to create ticket

 ## intent: create_ticket_for_printer_queue
 - create ticket for printer queue
+- need to create ticket for printer queue problem not resolved
 - printer queue solution not resolved so need to create ticket
 - printer job stuck to solve the solution not satisfied
 - need to create the ticket for printer queue problem